Guide to Manual Handling at Work

 - Carrying items

-Manual handling tasks cause around 40% of all workplace injuries in the UK every year.
+Manual handling tasks cause around 40% of all workplace injuries in the UK annually.
 These injuries are part of a wider group of musculoskeletal disorders (MSDs).
-The term ‘musculoskeletal disorders’ comprises of pain to the back, joints, and limbs.
+The term ‘musculoskeletal disorders’ comprises pain in the back, joints, and limbs.

 Items don’t necessarily have to be heavy to cause issues.
 Poor manual handling techniques, such as bending the wrong way to lift a box with nothing in it or kicking a cardboard box out of your way, can still cause damage to a person’s legs, back or arms.